serenita-org/vero/docs/docs/index.md

-# Vero
+# Introduction

-Vero is a multi-node validator client designed to protect validators from client bugs.
+**Vero** is a multi-node validator client designed to protect validators from client bugs.
 It does this by cross-checking the blockchain state across multiple client implementations before submitting attestations.